Privacy Policy

 We collect personal information through the following channels:

-- From third-party providers: We receive verification results from FrankieOne (identity verification outcomes, biometric match results), company data from InfoTrack (ASIC extracts), and payment confirmations from Stripe.
+- From third-party providers: identity verification and screening results from Didit (identity verification outcomes, biometric liveness and face-match results, and PEP / sanctions / adverse-media screening), company data from InfoTrack (ASIC extracts), and payment confirmations from Stripe.

-- Automatically: Through cookies, server logs, and analytics tools (PostHog, Google Analytics) when you visit our website or use the platform.
-See our Cookie & Tracking Policy for details.
+- Automatically: through cookies, server logs, and analytics tools (PostHog, Google Analytics) when you visit our website or use the platform.
+See our Cookie and Tracking Policy for details.

 2.1 Information Collected from Subscribers (Firms)